dungrup/dungrup.github.io/_pages/cv.md

 Research experience
 ======
 * Research Assistant under [Dr. Man-Ki Yoon](https://mankiyoon.github.io)
-  * Developed an accountable, evidence preserving vision perception pipeline for autonomous vehicles (submitted to OSDI '25)
+  * Developed an accountable, evidence preserving vision perception pipeline for autonomous vehicles
-  * Created a purely vision based localization technique for autonomous robots (submitted to ICRA '25)
+  * Created a purely vision based localization technique for autonomous robots
   * Conceptualized a system to continously adapt perception models in autonomous vehicles, with no human supervision
   * Collaborated with [EcoPRT](https://ecoprt.com) to develop an affordable campus transportation system
   * Implemented various object detection and image enhancement models on a Lincoln MKZ AV platform